Raviteq/adrapid-api/source/includes/_templates.md

 # Templates

-Templates are the basic structure from which a banner (also called *item*) can be generated.
+Templates are the basic structure from which a banner or other type of supported output media(also called *item*) can be generated.
-You start by getting the templates available for the current user, and later on you can send orders based on a given template.
+You start by getting the all templates available for the current user, then select the proper one as well as its rules and supported formats and finally you can you can send orders based on the given template.

 ## Get templates